Azure-Samples/selenium-grid-aks-keda/README.md

 Seperation of the browser node pools isn't strictly essential to this sample, but it does provides;

 - Cost visbility through node pool tagging
-- Throttle specific browser-nodes tests to a lower maximum node pool size
+- The ability to limit specific browser-nodes tests to a lower maximum node pool size
 - A showcase for multi-nodepool queue based autoscaling

 ## Features